getparchment/parchment/README.md

 parchment is a simple static site generator written in Python

-Note: `parchment` now is only tested Python3.x and Linux
+Note: `parchment` now is only tested on Python3.x and Linux

 ## install